 Summer offers outstanding cultural and recreational opportunities, delicious farm to table meals and fun outdoor dining experiences.
 Museums, galleries, and theaters are live, and farmers markets are in full swing.
 Nothing beats summertime in Southern Vermont!

 The Hill Farm property offers a host of at-home adventures.
+Take a dip in our gorgeous pool or have a soak in the hot tub.
 Enjoy a relaxing stroll or morning jog through the property on a set of groomed walking trails.
 Take in the gorgeous valley views from the porch as the day unfolds.
 On a rainy afternoon or relaxing evening, rack up the custom pool table in the game room and have a cocktail from the pub.
 An outdoor fire pit ringed with Adirondack chairs is perfect for two, or for enjoying s’mores with the family!
 Animal lovers can explore the barn and get to know our charming goats, sheep, and pot-bellied pigs.

 Battenkill Bike Shop has maps and rentals, even bike racks!

 Orvis offers fly fishing lessons, clothes and gear for your sporting needs and, we can arrange for outfitting and private instruction at every experience level.

 Once you’ve explored the paths on our property, we can recommend a few notable opportunities to connect with nature.
 Ramble around Equinox Preserve or explore Merck Forest.
 Hike Lye Brook Falls for something really special.
 All within driving distance of the inn.

 Beautiful links!
 If golf is your passion, we can arrange tee times at one of the region’s world-class courses.
 From Mt.
 Anthony Country Club, Equinox to Manchester Country Club, each promise challenging greens, masterfully designed courses and incomparable views.

 Swimming & Kids Fun